KittenBot/pxt-joyfrog/README.md

-# JoyForg
+# JoyFrog

 Joyfrog is a piece of cute programming hardware that looks like a frog.
 It is covered by an environmentally friendly silicone case which makes it comfortable to grip and hold.
-It can be used as a remote control in combination with Micro:bit.
+It can be used as a remote control in combination with micro:bit.
 We designed it this way in order to attract children's attention with the cute look, so that they can have fun and learn knowledge of programming at the same time.

 ![joyfrog](joyfrog.png)